-An element of our business strategy is to pursue the research and development of a broad portfolio of product candidates.
+An element of our business strategy is to pursue the research and development of a broad portfolio of product candidates within our therapeutic categories and consistent with our technology and capabilities.
 This is intended to allow us to diversify the risks associated with our research and development expenditures.
 As a result, we believe our future capital requirements and our future financial success are not substantially dependent on any one product candidate.
 To the extent we are unable to maintain a broad range of product candidates, our dependence on the success of one or a few product candidates increases.

-Regulatory approval is required before we can market our product candidates as therapeutic or vaccine products.
-In order to proceed to subsequent clinical trial stages and to ultimately achieve regulatory approval, the regulatory agency must conclude that our clinical data is safe and effective.
+Regulatory approval is required before we can market our product candidates as immunotherapeutics.
+In order to proceed to subsequent clinical trial stages and to ultimately achieve regulatory approval, the regulatory agency must conclude that our product candidate is safe and effective.
 Historically, the results from preclinical testing and early clinical trials (through Phase 2) have often not been predictive of results obtained in later clinical trials.
-A number of new drugs, biologics and vaccines have shown promising results in early clinical trials, but subsequently failed to establish sufficient safety and efficacy data to obtain necessary regulatory approvals.
+A number of new drugs, biologics and immunotherapeutics have shown promising results in early clinical trials, but subsequently failed to establish sufficient safety and efficacy data to obtain necessary regulatory approvals.